anudwigna/twitter_project/README.md

-# Twitter Clone Project

-## Topic: Develop a mini-Twitter on Ethereum
+## Develop a mini-Twitter on Ethereum

 ### Learning Objectives and Outcomes